guidou/mediacapture-extensions/explainer-pixels.md

 access to all the pixels and thus the possibility of determining this value via image processing.
-We consider that this amount of extra information is the minimum required to support the intended uses case and the risk is sufficiently mitigated by tying the exposure to the display-capture permission, which requires an explicit dialog, is not persitent, is limited to the captured surface, and expires when the capture session ends.
+We consider that this amount of extra information is the minimum required to support the intended use cases and the risk is sufficiently mitigated by tying the exposure to the display-capture permission, which requires an explicit dialog, is not persistent, is limited to the captured surface, and expires when the capture session ends.

 ## References & acknowledgements